csc-training/hpc-python/docs/mooc/parallel-programming/collectives-1-to-n.md

 <!-- Short description:

-In this article we discuss the basic idea of collective communication and how to use collective communication to distribute data from one task to all the others.
+In this article we discuss how to use collective communication to distribute data from one task to all the others.

 -->